tylerwillis/split-flap/project-plan.md

      - Adjusted vertical alignment of elements for consistent appearance

 These fixes have resulted in a stable, visually appealing display that properly shows all marketplace listings while maintaining the traditional split-flap animation effect.

+## Recent UI/UX Enhancements

+Building on previous improvements, we've implemented several additional UI/UX enhancements to make the display more engaging and user-friendly:

+### 1. Layout and Alignment Fixes ✅
+- **Column Alignment**: Meticulously adjusted the positioning of all column headers to align perfectly with their respective data columns
+- **Container Width**: Increased the container width from 1700px to 1900px to ensure proper spacing and prevent overlap
+- **Status Indicators**: Repositioned status indicators to prevent overlap with the Notes text
+- **Responsive Adjustments**: Fine-tuned positioning across elements for a cohesive, professional appearance

+### 2. Interactive Elements Enhancement ✅
+- **Chat Button Redesign**: Significantly enlarged and enhanced the "Join the Group Chat" button for better visibility
+  - Increased font size from 16px to 24px
+  - Expanded padding and border thickness
+  - Added enhanced visual effects (glow, hover animations)
+  - Improved button positioning and spacing

+### 3. Ambient Sound Experience ✅
+- **Airport Ambiance**: Added authentic airport background sound (sfo.mp3) to enhance the airport arrival board experience
+- **Sound Toggle**: Implemented a stylish "Turn On/Off Ambiance" button
+  - Matching the design language of the chat button
+  - Dynamically changes text and icon based on sound state
+  - Handles browser autoplay restrictions gracefully
+  - Visual feedback indicates current sound state
+- **Accessibility**: Added appropriate controls and feedback for audio playback

+### 4. Browser Compatibility ✅
+- **Autoplay Handling**: Implemented robust detection of browser autoplay capabilities
+- **Fallback Behavior**: Added graceful fallback when autoplay is blocked
+- **Error Handling**: Improved error handling for audio playback issues
+- **User Feedback**: Added console logging for debugging and user alerts for critical issues

+These latest enhancements have significantly improved both the aesthetics and functionality of the display, creating a more immersive and intuitive user experience while maintaining the nostalgic split-flap animation that gives the project its unique character.

+## Future Improvement Ideas

+Potential areas for future enhancement include:

+1. **Mobile Responsiveness**: Adapting the display for smaller screens
+2. **Data Filtering**: Adding the ability to filter resources by category
+3. **Animation Speed**: Allowing users to adjust the speed of the split-flap animation
+4. **Dark/Light Mode**: Adding a toggle for different visual themes
+5. **Audio Options**: Providing multiple ambient sound options
+6. **Accessibility Features**: Enhancing screen reader support and keyboard navigation
+7. **Localization**: Adding support for multiple languages
+8. **User Accounts**: Adding authentication for personalized resource tracking